-General Statement:

-, as the contractor is committed to comply with the Section 3 regulations (24 C.F.R. § 75).
-It is our desire to work together to ensure compliance to the "greatest extent feasible", through awarding of contracts for work and services to Section 3 Business Concerns, and to provide employment and training to Section 3 Workers.
-All subcontractors interested in submitting bids for contracts will be informed of the Section 3 requirements and goals.

-Section 3 Goals:

-The will be considered to have complied with the Section 3 Safe Harbor requirements if "to the greatest extent feasible" they:

-- 3. Certify the Prioritization of Efforts: - c) Employment and training opportunities to Section 3 workers; and - d) Award contractors and subcontractors that provide economic opportunities for Section 3 workers. - 4.
-Meet or exceed the applicable Section 3 Benchmarks established by HUD: - c) Thirty-five percent (35%) of the total number of labor hours worked by all workers on a Section 3 project are Section 3 workers; and - d) Five percent (5%) of the total number of labor hours worked by all workers on a Section 3 project are Targeted Section 3 workers.
+Genera al Statement: "greate Concer , as the contractor is committed to comply with the n 3 regulations (24 C.F.R. § 75).
+It is our desire to work together to ensure compliance to the est extent feasible", through awarding of contracts for work and services to Section 3 Business rns, and to provide employment and training to Section 3 Workers.
+All subcontractors interested mitting bids for contracts will be informed of the Section 3 requirements and goals.
+Section n 3 Goals: The Harbor will be considered to have complied with the Section 3 Safe requirements if "to the greatest extent feasible" they: 3.
+Certify the Prioritization of Efforts: c) Employment and training opportunities to Section 3 workers; and d) Award contractors and subcontractors that provide economic opportunities for Section 3 workers.
+4. Meet or exceed the applicable Section 3 Benchmarks established by HUD: (c) Thirty-five percent (35%) of the total number of labor hours worked by all workers on a Section 3 project are Section 3 workers; and (d) Five percent (5%) of the total number of labor hours worked by all workers on a Section 3 project are Targeted Section 3 workers.
 This means that the five percent (5%) is included as part of the thirty-five percent (35%) threshold.

-Outreach:

-We are committed to conduct an aggressive outreach campaign to make Section 3 Business Concerns and Section 3 Workers aware of contracting and hiring opportunities in connection with this Section 3 Covered Project.
-Efforts will include, but not limited to, publication of opportunities in the local newspapers, use of signage at the project site, flyers posted in the neighborhood, and surrounding areas, notification of local housing authorities, employment agencies, and local YouthBuild chapters.

-Section 3 Covered Project Neighborhood Area:
+Outrea ach: Outice and Se Covere newsp e committed to conduct an aggressive outreach campaign to make Section 3 Business Concerns ction 3 Workers aware of contracting and hiring opportunities in connection with this Section 3 ed Project.
+Efforts will include, but not limited to, publication of opportunities in the local apers, use of signage at the project site, flyers posted in the neighborhood, and surrounding notification of local housing authorities, employment agencies, and local YouthBuild chapters.
+Section n 3 Covered Project Neighborhood Area: Attach ments: The fol llowing attachments are incorporated into and made a part of this Section 3 Action Plan: E> chibit A-1: Equal Employment Opportunity Agreement chibit A-2: Assurance of Compliance with HUD Regulations for Training, Employment, and contracting Opportunities for Businesses and Lower Income Persons

-Attachments:

-The following attachments are incorporated into and made a part of this Section 3 Action Plan:

-Exhibit A-1: Equal Employment Opportunity Agreement

-Exhibit A-2: Assurance of Compliance with HUD Regulations for Training, Employment, and Contracting Opportunities for Businesses and Lower Income Persons

-Exhibit A-3: Estimated Project Work Force Breakdown

-Exhibit A-4: Proposed Contracts/Subcontracts Breakdown

-We agree to provide to the Department of Housing and Community Development the following documentations as soon as the information is available:

-- Exhibit A-5: Actual Project Workforce Breakdown - Exhibit A-6: Section 3 Business Utilization - Exhibit A-7: DHCD Section 3 Summary Report - Evidence of Outreach to Solicit Bids from Section 3 Business Concerns
+Exhibit A-3: Estimated Project Work Force BreakdownExhibit A-4: Proposed Contracts/Subcontracts Breakdown We agree to provide to the Department of Housing and Community Development the following documentations as soon as the information is available: Exhibit A-5: Actual Project Workforce Breakdown Exhibit A-6: Section 3 Business Utilization Exhibit A-7: DHCD Section 3 Summary Report Evidence of Outreach to Solicit Bids from Section 3 Business Concerns Date: Contractor:(Print Name and Title)

-Date:

-Contractor:

-(Print Name and Title)

 Signature of Contractor: